baptisteArno/typebot.io/apps/docs/docs/editor/blocks/logic/set-variable.md

 {{Name}}.toLowerCase()
 ```

-## Code

-The code value should be written Javascript.
+This can also be Javascript code.
 It will read the returned value of the code and set it to your variable.

 ```js
 const name = 'John' + 'Smith'